iamHrithikRaj/gip/SECURITY.md

    echo ".gip/" >> .gitignore
    ```

-3. **Validate Input**: Be cautious when running GIP on untrusted repositories
+3. **Validate Input**: Be cautious when running Gip on untrusted repositories

-4. **Permissions**: GIP runs with your user permissions - be aware of what it can access
+4. **Permissions**: Gip runs with your user permissions - be aware of what it can access

 ### For Contributors